mvolkmann/blog/src/raycast.md

 The Raycast Store is the place to download more extentions.
 To open it, open Raycast and enter "store".

-It displays three features extensions, a list of trending extensions, and an infinite scrolling list of all extensions.
+It displays three features extensions (updated every 15 days), a list of trending extensions, and an infinite scrolling list of all extensions.
 Filter the list by entering part of a name.

+Popular extensions include:

+- Apple Reminders - see the "Reminders" section above
+- Brew - search, install, and update Homebrew formulae

+  This adds the commands "Search", "Clean Up", "Upgrade", "Show Installed", and "Show Outdated".

+- Color Picker
+- GIF Search
+- GitHub
+- iTranslate - language translations and speech
+- Kill Process
+- Music - controls the Apple Music app

+  This adds the commands "Next Track", "Previous Track", "Toggle Play/Pause", and "Add to Library".

+- Node.js Evaluate

+  This provides the "Evaluate Code" command for evaluating a JavaScript expression.

+- Port Manager

+  Enter "port" and select the "Open Ports" command.
+  Filter the list by entering a port number.
+  To kill the process that is listening on the port, press cmd-k and select "Kill".
+  Confirm the method to use by selecting "With SIGTERM" or "With SIGKILL".

+- Search MDN
+- System Monitor
+- tldr - searches tldr documentation pages

 ## System Commands